mattmcspirit/hybridworkshop/steps/4_ExploreAzSHCI.md

 Next Steps
 -----------
 In this step, you've successfully created a volume on your Azure Stack HCI 20H2 cluster to host virtual machines.
 In addition, you created a virtual machine and live migrated it using Windows Admin Center.

 With this complete, you can now [Deploy your AKS-HCI infrastructure](/steps/5_DeployAKSHCI.md "Deploy your AKS-HCI infrastructure")

-This part of the guide covers only a handful of key topics and capabilities that Azure Stack HCI 20H2 can provide.
+This part of the workshop covers only a handful of key topics and capabilities that Azure Stack HCI 20H2 can provide.
 In addition, we'd strongly advise you to check out some of the key areas below:

 * [Explore Windows Admin Center](https://docs.microsoft.com/en-us/azure-stack/hci/get-started "Explore Windows Admin Center")
 * [Manage virtual machines](https://docs.microsoft.com/en-us/azure-stack/hci/manage/vm "Manage virtual machines")